danzalux/noip-robot/README.md

 ### Start container:

 `docker run --rm -it noip-robot NOIPusername password`

+Or optional just start container with enhanced trace-output:

+`docker run --rm -it noip-robot NOIPusername password trace`

+(Just word "trace" as last parameter is enough)

 With <code>--rm</code> the container will automatically remove when it exit.